 - Now, by turning the small golden crew with a small flat screwdriver on the module, adjust the voltage output until you get 5V in the multimeter reading.

-- You have adjusted the voltage output from the batteries as 5V which is the perfect operating voltage of the raspberry pi.
+- You have adjusted the voltage output from the batteries to 5V which is the perfect operating voltage for the raspberry pi.

 Setting up the USB jack